Oops and Daisies

 6. Don’t forget yourself

-And to follow up #5, with your day time even more consumed by child care responsibilities than ever before, it becomes even easier to forget about self care and taking care of our own needs as mamas.
+To follow up on #5, with your day time even more consumed by child care responsibilities, it becomes even easier to forget about self care and taking care of our own needs as mamas.
 We’re pretty good at putting ourselves on the back burners, aren’t we?

 But as I need to keep reminding myself, I’m a MUCH better mama when I take a little bit of time for myself each day… and I’m talking about more than just a shower.
 Getting your hair done.
 Going out with some friends.
 Exercising.
 Putting on a bit of makeup.
+Drinking your tea while journaling.
 Giving yourself a facial.
-Something, anything — but take care of you too!
+Something, anything — but take care of you, too!

 Enjoying Oops & Daisies?
 Be sure to subscribe so you don’t miss a post!
 Subscribe here.